lkcozy/weekly/docs/2021/issue-104.md

 ## Comments

 1. Decentralization is more difficult than centralization, and because decentralized options often remove the commercial incentive available to centralized options, no one's really pushing it.
+There’s not enough money available for someone to spend the time and energy needed to build truly great options, that remain true to the decentralized nature.
     --[Sharing files without T&C](https://blog.cfelde.com/2021/08/sharing-files-without-terms-and-conditions/)

 ## Review